Last Updated on 9th December 2020 by Emma

 Add in some pine cones for extra pizzazz.

 We grow Charlotte potatoes every year, sown in September they are ready here in the UK for December.
-Perfect for a lighter potato option.
+Perfect for a lighter potato option and they taste great lightly boiled with seasoning and butter.

 We also attempt purple sprouting broccoli every year but with mixed success.